ABOUT SLOP OIL

 Ship operations produce hydrocarbon residues from ballast water, tank washing and other hydrocarbon mixtures from the engine room and bilge waters.
-In many cases these oily waste are illegally drained to the sea.
+In many cases, these waste are illegally drained to the sea.

 To avoid it, IMO imposed the presentation of certificates reporting waste unloading in the last port to the port authorities through an authorized MARPOL collector.

-The called “Slop Tank” product once collected by the authorized company, must be treated and recycled, which is an environment benefit.
+The called “Slop Tank” product once collected by the authorized company, must be treated and recycled, which is an environmental benefit.